yinguanhao/acme-dns-hook-cloudflare/README.md

 ## Usage

-Download dns.hook to your server.
+Download `dns.hook` to your server.
 Install dependencies: python 3, requests.
+You also need the `dig` program.
+On debian based systems it is available in the `dnsutils` package.

 Allow only yourself to read/write/execute it:
 ```